 - Appraisers will evaluate the pre-disaster fair market value (FMV) of the property.
 If the property was affected by more than one presidentially declared disaster, the appraiser will evaluate the pre-disaster FMV for each disaster the property was affected by.
 SCOR will select the highest pre-disaster FMV as the appraised value.
-The owner(s) will receive a copy of the final appraisal report. - Additionally, if the property has been repaired and lived in post-disaster, appraisers may evaluate the current FMV of the property.
-Due to various changes in the housing market and property conditions, a FMV appraisal may not always be required.
-If the probability is that the pre-disaster appraisal will be higher than a current Fair Market Value, a FMV appraisal will not be requested.
-FMV appraisals will be obtained on a case-by-case basis.
+The owner(s) will receive a copy of the final appraisal report. - Additionally, appraisers will evaluate the current FMV of the property